dlu-ch/dlb/doc/terms.rst

       An (execution) context describes how running :term:`tool instances <tool instance>` shall interact with the execution environment outside the :term:`working tree` and with each other.

-      It is represented as an instance of :class:`dlb.ex.Context <dlb.ex.context.Context>` used as a context manager.
+      It is represented as an instance of :class:`dlb.ex.Context` used as a context manager.

    active context
       The innermost :term:`context`, if any.